v-rajagt/IntuneDocs/intune/configuration/device-restrictions-android-for-work.md

     For more information on PAC files, see [Proxy Auto-Configuration (PAC) file](https://developer.mozilla.org/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_(PAC)_file) (opens a non-Microsoft site).

 ## Work profile only

+These settings will apply to Android Enterprise enrollment types where Intune controls only the Work Profile, such as Android Enterprise Work profile enrollment in a BYOD scenario.

 ### Work profile settings